Rebalancing my portfolio – picking a team of experts

 It’s easy to forget this.
 You will meet plenty of people that know more than you, and can push you in the right or the wrong direction.
 Remember that they are there to advise you, not decide for you.
 Boil everything down to, “if I had to explain this to my mother, would she think it’s right?”
 Bawldguy often describes a rental property on whether or not it passes the would-you-put-your-own-mother-there rule.
 Well, I extend that to, would-my-mother-approve-of-doing-business-this-way?
 That can makes certain decisions crystal clear.

 For example, I have read both sides of the argument involving transferring assets without violating a bank’s “due on sale” provisions.
 I prefer to not violate it, and yet get as much asset protection as possible.
 When I saw one of Clint’s comments essentially say, “no one tell the bank,” it means I need to review his advice more thoroughly before seeking him as part of my team.
 I have certain opinions on what I think is right, decent, and honorable, and it is up to me to decide if the attorney I retain to properly protect my assets can see eye-to-eye with me.

-If your lawyer, your accountant, your broker, or your agent recommend something you don’t agree with, it’s your responsibility to look elsewhere.
+If your lawyer, your accountant, your broker, or your agent recommend something you don’t agree with, it’s your responsibility to look elsewhere (click here for other options for example).
 It’s not your lawyers responsibility, and you can’t say “my accountant made me do it.”
 To paraphrase Rod Johnson at QCON during “Things I Wish I’d Known,” it helps to pay good money for good legal and tax advice, but don’t forget to manage your professionals.
 They like to invent work for themselves.
 I like to extend that: it is your responsibility to do all this according to ethical standards you intend to uphold.

 I am not a licensed financial advisor nor an insurance agent, and cannot give out financial advice.
 This is strictly wealth building opinion and should be treated as such.